The Ultimate Guide to Credit Cards

 Some cards may allow you to log in to the app or website and submit a request.
 Be sure to read the eligibility requirements to make sure you and your child qualify.

-For example, many prepaid debit cards require your child to be at least 13 years old to become an authorized user.
-Other cards may not have an age limit.
+For instance, many prepaid debit cards require your child to be at least 13 years old to become an authorized user.
+However, some cards might not have any age restrictions.

-You’ll want to read through the terms carefully to see what the conditions are for authorized users.
-Find out whether they will get their own card and linked account or if they would be spending money from your account.
-Also, see if there’s a charge to get a new card for an authorized user (usually there isn’t but it never hurts to confirm).
+You should carefully review the terms to understand what’s required for authorized users.
+Determine if they will receive their own card and linked account or if they’ll be spending from your account.
+Also, check if there’s a fee for issuing a new card for an authorized user—there usually isn’t, but it’s always good to confirm.

 For example, with the PayPal Prepaid Mastercard®, you can add an authorized user by logging into your account online and starting at the Account Summary page.
 You will then be transferred to the Synchrony Bank servicing site where you can manage cardholders and add a new cardholder.